 After several seconds of humming, the motor will typically overheat and shut-off and then retry after about 30-60 seconds of cooling.

 Sometimes a motor will still be able to start (with difficulty) with a bad capacitor.

 A fan motor that runs normally after helping to start by turning by hand usually indicates a bad capacitor.

 Control Board - Qualified Technician Recommended

-- Most newer gas furnaces and air handlers use a computerized control board to activate the blower motor.
-The control board should start the blower motor immediately on a call for heating or cooling.
+Most newer gas furnaces and air handlers use a computerized control board to activate the blower motor during a cooling cycle.
+The control board should start the blower motor immediately on a call for cooling.